goroleo/TubeSolver/README.md

 Saving and loading the game.

 Game save suggestion (configurable) with file selection:
-- after the initial filling of the test tubes, manual or automatic;
+- after the initial filling of the tubes, manual or automatic;
 - after a successful search for a solution;
 - before closing the application.